[This is Step 5 in Part 1 of Job-Hunt's Online Job Search Tutorial.]

 Think of the famous Star Wars actor "James Earl Jones" - in real life, his friends probably called him "Jim Jones" or "Jimmy Jones" - both very common names.
 But, as an actor, he needs to be unique and memorable, so he uses his full name.
 And he is both unique and memorable.

 Make that "clean" name your professional identity.
-Claim that name in LinkedIn, Google+, and your other professional online visibility.
+Claim that name in LinkedIn and Twitter, and your other professional online visibility.
 Use that name in your email signature, on your business/networking cards, and where ever you want to make a professional impression.

 Enjoy publishing something online that doesn't fit with your professional image (like children's stories or cookbook recipes when your professional image is very buttoned-down 100% business)?
 Use an identity different from your professional one (your domestic identity).
 And so on.
 Keep your "professional" identity separate from your "personal" identity.

 That new, clean name is your professional identity, so use it consistently - on your resume, in your email signature, on your blog, etc. The name on your resume is the name an employer will Google.
-And you want employers to find your LinkedIn and Google+ Profiles, so be sure to use the same name in all of these areas.
+And you want employers to find your LinkedIn Profile, so be sure to use the same name in all of these areas.
 You want the employer to find information online that supports your resume (and vice versa).

 Right now, the best way to "control the message" about you is to have the correct information about you visible on the first page of search results and your LinkedIn and Google Profiles give you that control.